antonmry/galiglobal/src/jbake/content/blog/2021/20210130-Flink-setup.md

 ![Flink Unit Test](flink-unittest.png "Flink Unit test")

-For more information, see [Testing Flik Jobs] in the official documentation.
+For more information, see [Testing Flink Jobs] in the official documentation.
+It's particularly interesting how to [test complete jobs].
+You can find also good examples in the [official Flink training tests].

 ## Run in the local cluster with proper logging